sassoftware/esp-studio-examples/Utilities/forwarding/README.md

 2. In the right pane, expand **Properties**.
 3. Expand **Event Forwarding**.
 Notice the text that says, **Incoming connection for event forwarding**.
 It points to the `convertTemp` window in the `internal` continuous query, and the block size is `1`.

-### internal/tempMinMax
-The tempMinMax aggregates the highest and lowest temperatures at each weather station using an aggregate window.

-## External Window
+## External Windows

+The external contquery receives events from the internal contquery and runs basic aggregation functions to find the minimum and maximum weather readings at each station.

 ### external/readingsFahrenheitExternal